Vogelmensch/scanner/paper/scanner-paper.typ

 - Dimensionality of the matrix from the input length
 \>

-== Naive Local Search
+== Exhaustive Search

 The dimension of the resulting matrix is known from the lengths of the horizontal and vertical input arrays.
 The possible values to fill the matrix with are also known (0 and 1).
 Thus, we can simply try out all possible solutions, calculate the depth of the resulting object at the four given directions, and compare those to the input arrays.

 This approach is obviously not optimal, as it has exponential time complexity.
-However, we will need to incorporate local search into our solution to guarantee completeness, as we will see later.
+However, we will need to incorporate exhaustive search into our solution to guarantee completeness, as we will see later.

 == Exploiting the chunk property

-Our goal is to reduce the search space of local search such that the slice can be reconstructed in sub-exponential time.
+Our goal is to reduce the search space such that the slice can be reconstructed in sub-exponential time.
 To achieve this goal, we exploit a property our resulting matrices have.
 We call this the chunk property.

 We know that we are recreating images of two-dimensional bodies.
 The term "body" is interpreted as: Most of the `FULL`-valued cells of the matrix are located next to each.
 What we do not expect, for example, is a noisy image, where the value of a cell is decided randomly.